pixl8/Preside-CMS/support/docs/source/devguides/presideobjects.rst

 **Preside Data Objects** are the data layer implementation for PresideCMS.
 Just about everything in the system that persists data to the database uses Preside Data Objects to do so.

 The Preside Data Objects system is deeply integrated into the CMS; input forms and other administrative GUIs can be automatically generated for your preside objects (see :doc:`formlayouts`) and :doc:`presideobjectviews` provide a way to present your data to end users without the need for handler or service layers.
+There is also a complete GUI data manager that can be configured for your clients that is based on entirely on Preside Data Objects; see :doc:`datamanager`.

 The following guide is intended as a thorough overview of Preside Data Objects.
 For API reference documentation, see :doc:`/reference/api/presideobjectservice` (service layer) and :doc:`/reference/presideobjects/index` (system provided data objects).